mailanalima/statscalc/README.md

-# Calculadora Estatística com Python
+# Statistical Calculator with Python

-Um projeto simples para calcular métricas de dados usando Python, Pandas e Tkinter.
+A simple project to calculate data metrics using Python, Pandas, and Tkinter.

-## Funcionalidades
+## Features

-- Cálculo de Média, Mediana e Desvio Padrão
+- Calculation of Mean, Median, and Standard Deviation
-- Interface gráfica intuitiva
+- Intuitive graphical interface
-- Tratamento de erros para entradas inválidas
+- Error handling for invalid inputs

-## Tecnologias
+## Technologies

-- Python 3
+- Python
 - Pandas
-- Numpy
+- NumPy
 - Tkinter

-## Como rodar
+## How to run

-1. Instale as dependências: `pip install -r requirements.txt`
+1. Install the dependencies: pip install -r requirements.txt
-2. Execute o script: `python analisador.py`
+2. Run the script: python analisador.py

 ![Demonstração do Projeto](./images/statscalc.png)